-Recently, over a two week period, I did home visits to three mothers who lived within a block of each other.
-Each of these mothers was feeling as though they must be doing ‘everything wrong’ because their babies weren’t in routines, sleeping ‘all night’ or feeding well.
-Their babies were similar ages and they attended the same baby health centre so there was a very good chance the women were in the same mothers’ group.
-Because of client confidentiality, I couldn’t ask these women if they knew each other but when I asked, have you talked about this in your mum’s group?, each woman told me, “Oh no, I can’t –they are all so together.”
+The Water Wipes research affirms my own experience.
+Over a two week period, I did home visits to three mothers who lived within a block of each other.
+Each of these mothers was feeling as though they must be doing ‘everything wrong’ because their babies weren’t in routines, sleeping ‘all night’ and were having issues with breastfeeding.
+Their babies were similar ages and these women attended the same baby health centre so there was a very good chance they were in the same mothers’ group.
+Because of client confidentiality, I couldn’t ask these women if they knew each other but when I asked, have you talked about this in your mums’ group? each woman told me, “Oh no, I can’t –the other mums are all so together.”

 Another time, when I asked a group of mums how their babies slept, then asked for their individual definitions of ‘sleeping all night’, those who said their babies slept all night and those who said their babies didn’t, weren’t all that different: The mums who said their babies slept from 7pm til 7am (incidentally, in infant sleep studies, ‘all night’ is defined as five hours), actually did things like giving a dream feed, popped the dummy in a few times or patted their babies to resettle.
 One mum co-slept and breastfed during the night but because this baby didn’t actually wake fully and the mum’s feet didn’t hit the floor, she was happy enough that she and her baby slept ‘all night’.